dherault/serverless-offline/CONTRIBUTING.md

     re-compile the plugin source
     ```bash
     # serverless-offline
-    npm run build
+    yarn run build
     ```
-    The local file include in your-npm-project should have the linked changes in it's respective node_modules
+    The local file include in your-yarn-project should have the linked changes in it's respective node_modules

 ---